Mailman (City Letter Carrier)

 I don't know of any rules of what the recipient of errantly delivered mail is required to do.
 Ethically it would be correct to put it in the outgoing mail to be (hopefully) delivered correctly the next time.
 Since it seems you probably don't speak with your neighbor, my suggestion would be to call the delivery supervisor at your PO and explain the problem.
 I don't know that there is much that can be done about except for an alert to be given to your letter carrier to be more careful with mail for your address.
 We shouldn't be misdelivering mail with any great frequency, but I know it is a problem in some areas or with some personnel.

-Asked by Sunny over 10 years ago
+Asked by CB almost 11 years ago

-Asked by daushund Iover almost 11 years ago
+Asked by cdaws about 10 years ago